dae-cpp/dae-cpp/README.md

 #### Test the solver

-The solver can perform a quick self test.
+The DAE solver can perform a quick self test.
 To build the test, dae-cpp should be installed with `DAE_TEST=ON` option (it is ON by default).
 To start the test, from the build directory execute `ctest`:

 ```bash
 ctest